changeworld/azure-docs.pl-pl/articles/active-directory-b2c/custom-policy-ui-customization.md

 1. Zapisz plik rozszerzeń.

-## <a name="5-upload-and-test-your-updated-custom-policy"></a>5. przekazanie i przetestowanie zaktualizowanych zasad niestandardowych
+## <a name="5-upload-and-test-your-updated-custom-policy"></a>5.
+Przekazywanie i testowanie zaktualizowanych zasad niestandardowych

 ### <a name="51-upload-the-custom-policy"></a>5,1 przekazywanie zasad niestandardowych